Concordium/concordium.github.io/source/net/guides/overview-desktop.rst

 Once you've installed the Desktop Wallet, you must set up an identity and an initial account.
 We also recommend that you create a separate account to use as a baker account.
 See :ref:`Create an identity and an initial account in the Desktop Wallet <create-initial-account-desktop>` and :ref:`Create an account in the Desktop Wallet<create-account-desktop>`.

-Your now ready to start using the Desktop Wallet.
+You're now ready to start using the Desktop Wallet.